marisudris/Design-Patterns-In-PHP/Abstract Factory/README.md

 #### Participants:

 - **Abstract Factory** interface fixes the set of products that can be created.
-  Adding a new product means changing the Abstract Factory class and all Concrete Factories to accommodate the new Product type.
+  Adding a new subtype of product means changing the Abstract Factory class and all Concrete Factories to accommodate the new Product type.
   Hence you should note that _Abstract Factory_ pattern makes it easy to add a new _Concrete Product_ of an existing type, while it makes it hard to introduce a new